 Additional Tips for IELTS Speaking Vocabulary

-- Practice speaking regularly.
+- Practice speaking in English regularly

-- Understand the test format & assessment criteria.
+- Understand test format & assessment criteria

-- Focus on accuracy and fluency.
+- Focus on accuracy and fluency

-- Do not worry about accent.
-Work on pronunciation.
+- Do not worry about accent - work on pronunciation

 - Familiarise yourself with common IELTS Speaking topics.

-- Elaborate your response.
+- Elaborate your response

-- Be confident.
-Maintain eye contact throughout.
+- Be confident - maintain eye contact throughout

-- Speak relevant to the topic.
+- Speak relevant to the topic

-- Record your responses and then review your recordings.
+- Record your responses and then review your recordings

 Frequently asked questions